explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-chromium-plan.md

 rate-limiting/probing defenses.
 WPTs exist at [web-platform-tests/wpt#61811](https://github.com/web-platform-tests/wpt/pull/61811).

-Three independent implementations (Servo, Ladybird, Firefox) came first and left detailed engineering notes in `cross-origin-storage-implementation-notes.md`.
+Three independent prototype implementations (Servo, Ladybird, Firefox) came first and left detailed engineering notes in `cross-origin-storage-implementation-notes.md`.
 Those notes were used as prior art throughout, and they earned their keep: the outstanding-writer-count cleanup race (§2), the `seek()`/`truncate()` unbounded-claim DoS (§10.2), per-algorithm hash validation as a path-traversal defense (§10.1), and re-validation on the trusted side of a process boundary